Salmon, Habitat and the Rhine

 One hundred years ago, the Rhine was the largest salmon river in Europe.
 Every year, millions of salmon swam from the estuary in the Netherlands to the smallest tributaries in Germany, France and Switzerland.

-For centuries, the fish was an important food source for humans and animals and an essential part of a diverse ecosystem.
+For centuries, the fish was an essential part of a diverse ecosystem.

 Since the 1950s, the Atlantic salmon in the Rhine has been extinct.
 Due to pollution, overfishing and barriers in the rivers.

-However, the end station is now the hydroelectric power plants near Strasbourg in France.
+However, the end station is the hydroelectric power plants near Strasbourg nowadays.
 In the Netherlands, Germany and Switzerland, fish ladders already make the long journey possible.

-The last French mile has yet to be bridged, despite decades of international agreements and treaties.
+The last French mile has yet to be bridged.